backend-development/backend-development-textbook/source/node_vs_rails.md

 5. then it writes out the resulting HTML (or JSON, or whatever)
 6. and then my program exits, clearing all variables and freeing all memory.

-With Node, you not only write a backend program, you also write the web server.
-The variables you manipulate are shared between all HTTP requests.
-Your mental model needs to be much more complex:

-1. my node application starts
-2. it needs to load configuration, make database connections, organise them in a pool, prepare some global variables
-3. then I spin up a web server to handle HTTP requests
-4. for each request
-    1. the middleware gives me the request
-    2. I can store some things in the database or in global variables to hold for the next request
-    3. then I return the resulting HTML (or JSON, or whatever)
-5. I might want to respond to signals to re-read the configuration, or do some cleanup before shutdown.

 ### asyn vs sync